Table of Contents[Hide][Show]

 Garner State Park is located about 285 miles from Houston.

-TravelingMom insider tip: reserve your camping spot or cabins early.
+TravelingMom Tip: Reserve your camping spot or cabins early.
 You can also look at Airbnb rentals in nearby Concan, Leakey or Utopia.

 16. Cadillac Ranch near Amarillo

-Where else in the world can you find ten vintage Cadillacs buried taillights up in the ground?
+Where in the world can you find 10 vintage Cadillacs buried taillights up in the ground?
 In Texas, of course.
 Near Amarillo, the popular Cadillac Ranch appears as if in a dream, the land sprouting tailfins painted in tons of wild colors and designs.
-You too can make your mark at Cadillac Ranch if you bring your own spray paint.
-Ass you might imagine, the old cars are coated with layers and layers already.
+You, too, can make your mark at Cadillac Ranch if you bring your own spray paint.
+As you might imagine, the old cars are coated with layers and layers already.
 You might not be surprised, by the way, to discover that the Home Depot closest to the Cadillac Ranch sells more spray paint than any other Home Depot in the country.
 In the whole country!
 That’s quite a distinction.

 Amarillo is about 600 miles from Houston, so another long trip but there’s a lot to explore in this area of Texas.

-TravelingMom insider tip: Take the opportunity to visit the Palo Duro Canyon State Park in nearby Canyon, Texas.
+TravelingMom Tip: Take the opportunity to visit the Palo Duro Canyon State Park in nearby Canyon, Texas.
 The deep, colorful canyons will wow you.